 - Provide min: 1.2 oz. protein, min: 0.4 oz fat and max: 0.3 oz carbs

-- List meat as the first ingredient.
+- List meat as the first ingredient in the ingredients list.

 - List meat/by-product/meat meal as the second ingredient.